Guaynabo, Puerto Rico

 Center of Fine Arts, Guaynabo, Puerto Rico

-Guaynabo was founded in 1769, after its founders went through much turmoil battling to separate themselves from Bayamón because they had the approval since December 14, 1764, to found their town.
-Previously the city of Guaynabo was known as Buinabo.
-The Taíno name of Guaynabo means “Here is another fresh water place”, meaning, that the origin of Guaynabo is Indian-Antillean.
-Cacique Mabó ruled the Guaynabo region.
+Guaynabo was founded in 1769 after its founders fought to separate from Bayamón.
+On December 14, 1764, approval was granted to establish the town.
+Previously, the city of Guaynabo was known as Buinabo.
+The Taíno name Guaynabo means “Here is another place of fresh water,” and it was the domain of the Cacique Mabó.

-The process of colonization began in 1508, Juan Ponce de León – appointed the following year Captain General of Land and Sea Island and Governor in 1510 founded Caparra, the first Spanish settlement on the island, located in the north of what was currently it is the municipality of Guaynabo.
+The colonization process began in 1508 when Juan Ponce de León, appointed Captain General of Land and Sea in 1509 and Governor in 1510, founded Caparra, the first Spanish settlement on the island, located in the north of what is now the municipality of Guaynabo.

-The town of Guaynabo was elevated to the rank of municipality in 1769, being separated from the municipality of Río Piedras.
-In 1875 the municipality of Guaynabo was dissolved and its territory divided between Bayamón and Río Piedras; the town of Guaynabo was within the municipality of Bayamón.
-Later, in 1912, Guaynabo regained its municipality status.
+The town of Guaynabo was founded in 1723 and elevated to the status of a municipality in 1769, separating from the municipality of Río Piedras.
+In 1875, the municipality was dissolved, and its territory divided between Bayamón and Río Piedras; the town remained within the municipality of Bayamón.
+Later, in 1912, Guaynabo regained its status as a municipality.

 mapa guaynabo Located in the northern coast, it is bordereded by: Cataño and the San Juan Bay to the north, Aguas Buenas to the south, Bayamón to the west, and San Juan to the east.